ray-project/ray/doc/source/ray-dashboard.rst

 **Excuted**: A number of executed tasks for this actor.

-**NumObjectIdsInScope**: Number of object refs in scope for this actor. object refs in scope will not be evicted unless object stores are full.
+**NumObjectRefsInScope**: Number of object refs in scope for this actor. object refs in scope will not be evicted unless object stores are full.

 **NumLocalObjects**: Number of object refs that are in this actor's local memory.